Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Frage der tschechischen R&F NCPs

-as in Horizon Europe it is possible to continue documentation of personnel costs via time-sheets, we would like to know if ...
+As in Horizon Europe it is possible to continue documentation of personnel costs via time-sheets, we would like to know if ...

 1. the minimum criteria for time-sheets remain the same as for H2020 (see page 179 H2020-AGA)?
 If not, what would be the exact minimum criteria for Horizon Europe?